 Cancer-related causes could include:

-- A cancer diagnosis can be quite stressful in itself and this can cause memory problems
+- A cancer diagnosis can be quite stressful and it might lead to anxiety and depression, which can contribute to thinking and memory problems

 - Certain cancers can produce chemicals that affect memory